anshika-aj/music-recommendation/usecase_documentation/04_user_feedback.md

 - Was any strategy's output surprising?
 - Did one strategy consistently produce more relevant results?
 - Were there cases where a strategy was diverse but less relevant?
-- Did the synthetic dataset expose meaningful differences?
+- Did genre/cluster restriction expose meaningful differences from global search?
 - Were any results too noisy or ambiguous to judge?

 ## 7. Open questions / decisions